Michigan Matters: Celebrating First Lady Betty Ford & Bavarian Inn’s Dorothy Zehnder

 Bales recalled lighter moments including having her high school prom at the White House during those years.

 Then Donald Holloway, Curator of the Gerald R. Ford Presidential Museum in Grand Rapids, appeared with Cain to talk about Mrs. Ford’s impact on the nation.
-Mrs. Ford appeared with numerous world leaders including Queen Elizabeth.READ MORE: Ford Field To Open As Vaccination Site March 24
+Mrs. Ford appeared with numerous world leaders including Queen Elizabeth.READ MORE: Prosecutor’s Online Hunch Leads To Arrest Of Assault Suspect

 Holloway also talked about the close relationship between the late President and Mrs. Ford.